-NOTE - Units with 1/2 hp blower motors are equipped with three flexible legs and one rigid leg.
+Units with 1/2 and 3/4 hp blower motor are equipped with three flexible legs and one rigid leg.
+The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
 See figure 11.
-The rigid leg is equipped with a shipping bolt and a flat white plastic washer (rather than the rubber mounting grommet used with a flexible mounting leg).
 The bolt and washer must be removed before the furnace is placed into operation.
 After the bolt and washer have been removed, the rigid leg will not touch the blower housing.